FrannDzs/nVidia-modded-Inf/Readme.md

-How to sign your modded driver?
+How-to sign your own modded driver?
 ===================

 Download and install (or use the portable) [SelfCert](https://www.pluralsight.com/blog/software-development/selfcert-create-a-self-signed-certificate-interactively-gui-or-programmatically-in-net).